hl7dk/kl-children/input/pagecontent/index.md

 * a reference to the Citizen instance that holds the child's information
 * a relationship type that states that this is a 'parent'-relationship.
 * a FHIR status attribute used to report errors.
-* One FHIR status may exist, and should be drawn form the standard ValueSet.
+* One FHIR status may exist, and should be drawn from the standard ValueSet.

 ##### Validation
 * one and only one reference to the Citizen exists